Stephen-Hamilton-C/auto-rtf/README.md

 # Auto RTF
-This script was made by an annoyed CS3714 student to instantly compile all his code into one rtf file that could easily be used to export to a PDF.
+This script was made by an annoyed CS3714 student to instantly compile all his code into one RTF file that could easily be used to export to a PDF.

+## Requirements
+You must have Python 3 or later installed on your system.

 ## Usage
 ### Windows/macOS